Say hello to MacBook Pro

 Display the function keys.
 Press and hold the Function (Fn) key to display the function keys F1 through F12 in the Touch Bar, then tap a function button to use it.

 Tap instead of type.
 In apps where you compose text, like Notes, Messages, TextEdit, and Mail, the Touch Bar can display typing suggestions to help you save time by presenting words and emoji you can tap instead of type.
-Tap the Predictive text button in the Touch Bar to see typing suggestions, if they’re not already showing.
+Tap in the Touch Bar to see typing suggestions, if they’re not already showing.

 Explore and experiment.
 Tap around to see what you can accomplish quickly and efficiently.
 It’s often easier to tap the Touch Bar than to click or select items onscreen in order to accomplish a task or apply a setting.
 For example, open Calculator and do quick calculations with the number keys and the functions on the Touch Bar—no more moving your cursor, clicking, and typing onscreen.